sandeepcrayond/uhc-docs/dev/Readme.md

 This API is used to reset the password for the particular user.
 A randomly generated password is sent out to the user's email.
 And the user can update it in his profile section.
 - #### 3.12 /graphql
 This API acts as the graphql endpoint for the application (refer the connection dir for further details).

+> For internal details, check the application which says method wise, route wise, file wise details about them.